Aubrey-ao/HumanBehaviorAnimation/HumanBehaviorAnimation/RhythmicGesticulator/Simplified_Version/README.md

 This is a simplified PyTorch/GPU implementation of the paper [Rhythmic Gesticulator: Rhythm-Aware Co-Speech Gesture Synthesis with Hierarchical Neural Embeddings](https://pku-mocca.github.io/Rhythmic-Gesticulator-Page/).

 * This version is based on [Trinity Speech-Gesture Dataset (GENEA Challenge 2020)](https://trinityspeechgesture.scss.tcd.ie/).
 * If want to get better performances of motion quality and speech generalization, you can try to train the system with bigger datasets like [BEAT Dataset](https://github.com/PantoMatrix/BEAT).
-Besides, we also release a Chinese dataset [VCL Gesture Dataset](https://github.com/Aubrey-ao/vcl-gesture-dataset) for research purpose.
+Besides, we also release a Chinese dataset [MOCCA Gesture Dataset](https://github.com/Aubrey-ao/HumanBehaviorAnimation/tree/main/HumanBehaviorAnimation/RhythmicGesticulator/MOCCA_Gesture_Dataset) for research purpose.

 ### Install